-4.10.2.1 Social impact management plan
+4.10.3.1 Social impact management plan

-Provide a draft Social Impact Management Plan (SIMP) that promotes an active and ongoing role for impacted communities and local authorities through the project life cycle.
+Present a draft social impact management plan (SIMP) that promotes an active and ongoing role for impacted communities and local authorities through the project life cycle.
 The draft SIMP should cover:

-- an overview of the project - all proposed mitigation measures and benefit strategies - · action plans to implement mitigation measures and benefit strategies - · assignment of accountability and resources for mitigation measures and project benefits - · practical mechanisms to monitor and adjust mitigation measures and action plans - ongoing updates to people on activities and commitments - · mechanisms to respond to public enquiries and complaints - · mechanisms to resolve disputes with community members - community engagement processes including periodic review mechanisms.
+- an overview of the project - all proposed mitigation measures and benefit strategies - action plans to implement mitigation measures and benefit strategies - assignment of accountability and resources for mitigation measures and project benefits

+- practical mechanisms to monitor and adjust mitigation measures and action plans - ongoing updates to stakeholders on activities and commitments - mechanisms to respond to public enquiries and complaints - mechanisms to resolve disputes with stakeholders - stakeholder engagement processes including periodic review mechanisms - guidance on the planned consultation approach relevant to emergency/disaster response planning.

-For further information on preparing the SIMP, refer to Social impact assessment: Guideline to preparing a social impact management plan (Department of Infrastructure and Planning 2010).
+For further information on preparing the SIMP, refer to the Department of Infrastructure and Planning's Social impact assessment: Guideline to preparing a social impact management plan at <www.dlgp.qld.gov.au>.

-The draft SIMP should incorporate a draft workforce management plan (WMP).
-The WMP should:
+The draft SIMP should incorporate a draft workforce strategy and should encompass:

-- consider skills needs for the project and identified shortages - detail strategies to address the skills needs of the project - detail strategies to address skill gaps and shortages - describe how these strategies would support increased local and regional workforce participation.
+- a consideration of skills needs for the project and identified shortages - a framework highlighting strategies to address skills needs, gaps, and shortages - a description of how these strategies should support increased opportunities for local and regional workforce participation.